ShaneXiangH/xinhao-xiang/content/publication/RBSO/index.md

   - and Xinhao Xiang contributed equally to this work.
 doi: https://doi.org/10.1007/978-3-030-78811-7_16
 featured: false
-summary: "This paper proposes a BSO-based collaborative searching framework for swarm robotics called Robotic BSO."
+summary: "A BSO-based collaborative searching framework for swarm robotics."

-publication: Advances in Swarm Intelligence
+publication: ICSI'21
 abstract: Swarm intelligence optimization algorithms can be adopted in swarm robotics for target searching tasks in a 2-D or 3-D space by treating the target signal strength as fitness values.
 Many current works in the literature